AIFF versus WAV: Which audio file format is best?

 *David noted “…, AIFF is not derived from RIFF.
 Both AIFF and RIFF were derived from IFF, released by Electronic Arts in 1985.
 Also, AIFF preceded RIFF by 3 years.
 It cannot be based on RIFF.
 They are very similar.”

-WAV and AIFF Encoding Explained Further
+WAV and AIFF Audio Data Encoding Explained Further

 Since WAV or AIFF files are Lossless, they can take up a LOT of S P A C E !